Auto-Owners Insurance review 2023

 Auto-Owners corporate sustainability

-Auto-Owners has a dedicated give-back program called A-O Gives Back.
+Auto-Owners has a dedicated giveback program called A-O Gives Back.
 The program was launched in 2018 and allows Auto-Owners employees from different regions access to pre-approved charity events with Auto-Owners corporate sponsors.
 Nonprofit organizations can request support from Auto-Owners by emailing GivingBack@aoins.com.

 Not sure if Auto-Owners is right for you?
-Consider these alternatives

 Shopping for insurance usually means getting quotes from a few different home and car insurance companies.
 This allows you to compare rates, coverage offerings, discount options and third-party agency ratings for things like financial strength or customer satisfaction.
 If you’re interested in Auto-Owners, these companies may also be worth including in your quote comparison:

-Bankrate utilizes Quadrant Information Services to analyze 2022 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Bankrate utilizes Quadrant Information Services to analyze 2023 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
+Rates are weighted based on the population density in each geographic region.
 Quoted rates are based on 40-year-old male and female homeowners with a clean claim history, good credit and the following coverage limits: